aospapp/aosp/system/core/init/README.md

 Options are modifiers to services.
 They affect how and when init runs the service.

+`capabilities [ <capability>\* ]`
+> Set capabilities when exec'ing this service. 'capability' should be a Linux capability without the "CAP\_" prefix, like "NET\_ADMIN" or "SETPCAP".
+See http://man7.org/linux/man-pages/man7/capabilities.7.html for a list of Linux capabilities.
+  If no capabilities are provided, then all capabilities are removed from this service, even if it runs as root.

+`class <name> [ <name>\* ]`
+> Specify class names for the service.
+All services in a named class may be started or stopped together.
+A service is in the class "default" if one is not specified via the class option.
+Additional classnames beyond the (required) first one are used to group services.
+  The `animation` class should include all services necessary for both boot animation and shutdown animation.
+As these services can be launched very early during bootup and can run until the last stage of shutdown, access to /data partition is not guaranteed.
+These services can check files under /data but it should not keep files opened and should work when /data is not available.

 `console [<console>]`
 > This service needs a console.
 The optional second parameter chooses a specific console instead of the default.
 The default "/dev/console" can